by Dr. Lawrence Wilson

 Seizures.
 Lecithin may also help some people who have seizures or epilepsy.

 It is especially helpful if one is experiencing anxiety on a development program.
+It helps one calm down and may help one forgive, which is very important for many people’s healing and development.

 Nutrients in lecithin.
 Lecithin is a natural source of two B-complex vitamins, choline and inositol, among other nutrients.
 Choline is a precursor for the calming neurotransmitter and very important substance, acetylcholine.